brianadams2337/containerstore-demo/.changeset/grumpy-hotels-pump.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Basket] Introduced new basket promotions summary reductions section.
+[Basket] Implemented a new section in the basket view that summarizes applied promotions and their corresponding reductions.